w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Students should be able to

-* identify the different types of multimedia content, such as audio and video, and relate them to their corresponding sensory characteristic
-* identify the different types of time-based multimedia content, such as pre-recorded and live audio and video
+* identify and distinguish the different types of multimedia content, such as pre-recorded versus live, synchronous versus asynchronous audio and video
-* identify and describe different types of synchronized media, for example a dialog in a movie
-* create designs that allow to provide text alternatives for prerecorded audio-only content that presents equivalent information
+* create designs that support equivalent text alternatives for prerecorded audio-only content
-* create designs that allow to provide either a text alternative or an audio track for a prerecorded video-only content that presents equivalent information
+* create designs that support text alternatives and audio track for a prerecorded video-only content that presents equivalent information
 * create designs that allow to provide captions and audio descriptions for any prerecorded and live audio content in synchronized media
 * create designs that allow to provide sign language interpretation for all prerecorded audio content in synchronized media

-{%- comment -%}

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-[To be developed.]
+* Show examples of captions.
+Explain that these are needed for people who cannot hear the audiok, and they can be very useful in other situations.
+Explain that identifying the situations where captions are needed is a designer's responsibility, whereas providing such captions is a responsibility shared with  the content author.
+For reference on how to provide captions, see
+*( Show examples of audio described content.
+Explain that it is needed for people who cannot see the video.
+Explain that identifying the situations where audio dewscribed content is needes is a designer's responsibility, whereas providing the audio description is a responsibility shared with the content author.For references on how to provide audio descriptions, see

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to support assessment:

-[To be developed.]

-{%- endcomment -%}
+* Short Answer Questions &mdash; Give students some pieces of multimedia contnet and ask them whether or not they should contain captions and audio descriptions.
+Assess students' understanding of the requirements for alternatives to multimedia content.

 ### Topic: Movement and Animations